 7. Maintain A High-yielding Savings Account To Mitigate Risk

 The funds in a federally insured savings account aren’t invested in stocks or bonds, thus making it risk-free.
 However, the account earns very little interest.
 The best-paying savings accounts currently yield less than 1% on saved funds.
-They have been going lower in line with the Federal Reserve’s current policy of keeping its target rate lower for more extended periods.
+They have been going lower in line with the Federal Reserve’s current policy of keeping its target rate lower for more extended periods for retirement investment.
 In a more traditional investment savings vehicle, your money should grow faster.

 8. Consider Future Medical Expenses

 If you retire at the age of 65 or older, medical insurance will cover most of your routine healthcare expenditures.
 You may want to consider extra coverage to protect your non-routine healthcare costs, which will likely increase as you age.
-Additionally, Medicare doesn’t cover the majority of the costs associated with long-term care.
+Additionally, Medicare doesn’t cover the majority of the costs associated with long-term care in retirement investment.
 As early as possible, learn more about how to budget for retirement health care bills.